-Promotes self-esteem and positive identity which studies have shown foster a greater interest in learning and higher academic achievement among African American students.
+Learning from history promotes self-esteem and positive identity, which studies have shown can foster a greater interest in learning and higher academic achievement among African American students.

-The failure to accurately tell the stories of African American achievements and the crucial contributions made by African Americans to the building of America is a substantial factor in sterotypoing, prejudice, intolerance, and racism, and enables the spread and effectiveness of white supremacy propaganda.
+The failure to accurately tell the stories of African American achievements and the crucial contributions made by African Americans to the building of the nation is a substantial factor in stereotyping, prejudice, intolerance, and racism.
+It enables the spread and effectiveness of white supremacy propaganda.

-Blacks and whites both made enormous sacrifices and contributions to help build this nation, we can America.
-Learning this true history promotes a sense of pride and accomplishment forging a connection to our common roots that heals and binds us together in a common cause for understainding, fairness and equality.
+Blacks and whites both made enormous sacrifices and contributions to help build this nation.
+Learning this true history promotes a sense of pride and accomplishment, forging a connection to our common roots that heals and binds us together in a common cause for understanding, fairness, and equality.

-A full and accurate account of American history which fully includes the experiences sacrifices, contributions of African Americans while honest about the cruel inhuman treament they received from thos whites whose sole motivations were greed and avarice.
-At the same time, it siimportant ot emphasize that most white Americans were opposed to shackle slavery, violence and the harsh mistreatment of blacks.
+A full and accurate account of American history must fully include the experiences, sacrifices, and contributions of African Americans while being honest about the cruel, inhuman treatment they have received from those whose sole motivation is greed.
+At the same time, it’s important to emphasize that most white Americans were opposed to shackle slavery, violence, and the harsh mistreatment of blacks.

-It is essentially important for the positive growth and development of young children that they have a sense of identity that gives them pride in who they are.
-Becoming confident successful adults, begins with the constructive growth of self-esteem as children.
+It is essential for the positive growth and development of young children to have a sense of identity that gives them pride in who they are.
+Becoming confident, successful adults begins with the constructive growth of self-esteem as children.